 With the growing awareness of Ayurvedai in the West, a more complete picture of the yogic path is beginning to emerge.
 This path reconnects the knowledge of two of India’s greatest ancient sciences.
-Together, they comprise a whole whose two sides, like those of a coin, are really inseparable.
+Together, they comprise a whole whose two sides, like those of a coin, are inseparable.
 Ayurveda brings to Yoga an understanding of how to remain physically and emotionally healthy while on the path to enlightenment.
 Yoga brings to Ayurveda a deeper purpose for remaining healthy, that purpose being to attain enlightenment.

 Pranayama, the yogic art of breathing, comes from the root words prana and ayama.
 Prana means “life force” and ayama means “expansion, manifestation, or prolongation.”
 The practice of pranayama therefore is the practice of expanding our own prana so that it harmonizes with the universal prana.
-This results in oneness or merging of a person’s own consciousness with universal consciousness.
+This results in oneness; the merging of a person’s own consciousness with universal consciousness.
 It is in this union that we realize we are not simply a limited physical body, but are, in fact, an immortal spirit.

 Pranayama is breath control on the physical level and prana (life force) control on the subtle level.
-This is achieved through conscious inhalation (puraka), exhalation (recaka), and retention (kumbhaka) of breath along with focused attention on some particular part or area of the physical or subtle body, such as the heart or sixth cakra (the so-called “third eye”) at the middle of the forehead.
+This is achieved through conscious inhalation (puraka), exhalation (recaka), and retention (kumbhaka) of breath along with focused attention on some particular part or area of the physical or subtle body, such as the heart or sixth chakra (the so-called “third eye”) at the middle of the forehead.

 An early extant text of Hatha-Yoga (which includes pranayama) is the Hatha-Yoga-Pradipika, written by Svatmarama.
-Later important texts include the Shiva-Samhita and the Gherandha-Samhita.
+Later important texts include the Shiva-Samhita and the Gheranda-Samhita.
 The Yoga-Sutra of Patanjali, the most famous of all Yoga texts, was written over a thousand years before the Hatha-Yoga-Pradipika.
 While describing the eightfold path of Raja-Yoga (which includes Hatha-Yoga), it does not go into great detail on either pranayama or asana, but instead explores the philosophy of Yoga and gives an overview of its methodology.
 The Hatha-Yoga-Pradipika, on the other hand, contains detailed descriptions of proper preparation for pranayama, along with instruction on its practice and warnings against its improper use.

 The mastery of prana is one of the main goals of the yogi or yogini on his or her way to enlightenment.
 Control over pranic flow opens the door to higher consciousness and mastery of the illusion of time and space within the physical body.